 Fruits are also an ideal snack for dwarf hamsters but because they contain high sugar content, you should only give these to your pet in moderation – about twice a week at most, in order to reduce the risk of diabetes.

-Vegetables are probably the best complementary food for dwarf hamsters.
-If you’re going to feed them vegetables, go for the dark and leafy green ones because they contain most vitamins and minerals needed by your pet.
+Vegetables are probably the best complimentary food for dwarf hamsters.
+If you’re going to feed them vegetables, go for the dark and leafy green ones because they contain the most vitamins and minerals needed by your pet.

 You can feed your pet vegetables every day or every other day but only sparingly.

 - Protein Sources

 Dwarf hamsters need protein too and despite being herbivores, there are times when they will eat various types of meat and other protein sources.
 However, just like with fruits and vegetables, they should be given in moderate amounts so as not to compete with the main food for dwarf hamsters which are the seed mixes and pellets.

 You should be really careful with the kinds of food you give your pet dwarf hamster.
 This is because some food contains substances that are harmful and detrimental to your pet’s health.
 Almonds, for example, contain cyanide which is poisonous to hamsters.
 Garlic, onion, and chocolate are also toxic to hamsters just as they are to cats and dogs.

 Below is a table detailing the foods that dwarf hamsters can and cannot eat.